 Combining teamwork sessions where we would gesticulate crazy ideas over a Club Mate in attempt to overcome gloomy German weather and solo work phases where each of us was learning the software needed for the job, four bosses were formed in the game scenario, which the player would need to encounter in order to return to his painting.

-Resulting game is indeed playable and downloadable here, although it should be considered as a prototype only.
+Resulting game is indeed playable, although it should be considered as a prototype only.
 The play time is short, colliders inaccurate and proper testing was not done.
 Despite that, making it was enlightening experience, introducing me to many new concepts of Unity workflow and multidisciplinary team dynamics.

 Nyiko Mucavele – concept and visuals